 Showing posts with label rudolf nureyev.
 Show all posts

-In the mood for something gorgeous
+In the mood for something gorgeous, said Princess Haiku

 Falling asleep and awakening to discover one is in a poetic journal.
 The only medium of desire or expression is metaphor.
 Or one is lost on a desert and the only water